OpenPecha-dev/Openpecha-refactoring/README.md

 ## Description

-This repo updates the Openpecha format of pedurma pechas and pechas with initial_creatrion_type ocr to the new format
+Updates pedurma pechas and pechas with initial_creation_type ocr to the new forma

 ## Owner